Principles and Practices of Organization Development (PPOD) Certificate Program

 Who Should Attend?

-- And managers who have responsibility for leading and managing significant change efforts in their organizations.
+- Experienced managers who lead groups and teams, particularly those who have responsibility for leading and managing significant change or development efforts in their organizations;

 Sarah J. Brazaitis (Ph.D., Teachers College, Columbia University)

 Dr. Brazaitis has been a member of the faculty at Teachers College, Columbia University since 1998 and is currently the MA Program Director and a Senior Lecturer in the Social-Organizational Psychology Program.
 She currently teaches courses on group dynamics and improving team performance to masters- and doctoral-level students.
 As part of her group dynamics course, Dr. Brazaitis runs an experiential group relations conference (based on the Tavistock model of human relations training) that provides students with opportunities to learn in real time about covert processes affecting leadership and power in groups and organizations.
 Dr. Brazaitis has been on the consulting staff of numerous experiential group relations conferences, sponsored by the A.K.
 Rice Institute for the Study of Social Systems (AKRI).
 She is a Fellow of the A.K.
 Rice Institute and is a past member of AKRI’s Board of Directors.